-During his lifetime, Jim Keets built lovely black roads and fish-enabled river courses you and trout enjoy and did construction surveying.
+During his lifetime, Jim Kitts built lovely black roads and fish-enabled river courses you and trout enjoy and did construction surveying.
 He also wrote software to bend AutoCAD to our will back in the day; and says he has ‘the touch,’ to locate underground pipes and cables with two bent coat hangers.

-Jim Keets also ran a business focused on rock, landscapes, and gardens; consulted in prospecting, mapping, civic water source geophysics; and rebuilt pottery kilns and their related electronics lately.
+Jim Kitts also ran a business focused on rock, landscapes, and gardens; consulted in prospecting, mapping, civic water source geophysics; and rebuilt pottery kilns and their related electronics lately.
 He also welds and delivers various workshops, built a small sawmill for timber work, and leads a ‘tools under foot’ kind of beautiful life with a ‘small home’ in construction.

 Ysabelle Vautour is a visually impaired visual artist from Grand Barachois currently living in Fredericton.
 She is the founder of the New Brunswick Disability Art Collective Ysabelle Vautour recently collaborated with Theatre New Brunswick and the JRG Art Society for the Arts on Atlantic Canada’s first Disability Arts Symposium.